How to Take Care of Flower Plants in Your Garden

 7. Prevent and Control Diseases

-You can prevent fungal diseases by avoiding excessive use of water in your garden.
+You can prevent fungal diseases by avoiding excessive use of water in your garden, pots, or vases.
 On the other hand, you can prevent bacterial and viral diseases by using clean weeding and pruning tools.

 8. Protect Your Flower Plants from Animals